mrawlingst/CSC550/Assignment03/README.md

 * 6 unique hard-coded arrays of meshes
     * 3 with at least 10 unique vertices each
     * 3 with 4 vertices to define plane each
-    * At least 2 meshes are animated (spin, move back and ford, etc.)
+    * At least 2 meshes are animated (spin, move back and forth, etc.)

 Provide keyboard controls:
 * Left/Right rotations